-Health care workers (broadly defined as anyone working in a clinical, hospital or long-term care facility).
+Health care workers (broadly defined as anyone working or volunteering in a clinic, hospital or long-term care facility).

 - Asymptomatic SARS-CoV-2 screening: This study tests whether people are currently infected with SARS-CoV-2.
 We ask participants to provide a nasopharyngeal swab and then respond to symptom surveys for ~6 months.
 If symptoms develop we might ask you to provide an additional swab.
 This study has concluded enrollment for the moment but future opportunities might arise.
 View a video description of the study

-- At different points in time during the pandemic, what proportion of health care workers are infected with SARS-CoV-2 but don’t have symptoms.
+- At different points in time during the pandemic, what proportion of health care workers are currently infected with SARS-CoV-2 but don’t have symptoms?